Safe Routes to School

 This bike skills course helps students learn the basics of safe bicycling on a fun off-road course.
-Rodeos can be run during school, at an after school program, at a summer camp, or during a community festival.
-KMM will plan your bike rodeo, lay out a safety course, direct the event, and train voluntee
+Rodeos can be run during school, at an after-school program, at a summer camp, or during a community festival.
+KMM will plan your bike rodeo, layout a safety course, direct the event, and train volunteer.

 Walking School Bus